neodsp/audio-blocks/README.md

-# Audio Buffers
+# Audio Blocks

-This crate provides traits for audio buffers to generalize common problems in handling audio data, like different channel layouts and varying number of samples.
+This crate provides traits for audio blocks to generalize common problems in handling audio data, like different channel layouts and varying number of samples.

 Audio data can have different formats: